didil/kubexcloud/README.md

 ## KubeXCloud

-KubeXCloud is a minimalist self service cloud platform built on top of Kubernetes
+KubeXCloud (KXC) is a minimalist self service cloud platform built on top of Kubernetes

-### Features:
+### Features
 - Deploy anywhere you can host a Kubernetes cluster
-- Multiuser
+- Users management
 - Launch containers
+- Launch in-cluster db instances (planned feature)
 - Expose apps via http/https

+### Architecture
+- KXC API server: receives REST requests and interacts with the Kubernetes API server to create Custom Resources
+- KXC Operator/Controllers: monitors Custom Resources created by the KXC API server and reconciliates the internal Kubernetes resources (deployments/services/etc)
+- KXC CLI: command line tool to interact with the KXC API server